DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 If a chart has two scales of the same direction:

 - the grid of this direction belongs to the first of them (`"bottom"` for the horizontal direction and `"left"` for the vertical one)
-- the second scale is rendered without the grid
+- the chart renders the second scale without the grid

 Set `grid: true` for the second scale to render both grids, or `grid: false` for the first one to leave the grid to the second scale.